owen-it/laravel-auditing/README.md

 ```
 php artisan vendor:publish --provider="OwenIt\Auditing\AuditingServiceProvider"
 ```
-Now you need execute the mitration to create the table ```logs``` in your database, this table is used for save logs of altering.
+Now you need execute the migration to create the table ```logs``` in your database, this table is used for save logs of altering.

 ```
 php artisan migrate